youngkin/mockvideo/README.md

 ```
 go build
-./accountd -configFile "testdata/config/config" -secretsDir "testdata/secrets"
+./accountd -configFile "testdata/config/config" -secretsDir "testdata/secrets" -protocol ["http" | "grpc"]
 ```

 Per the configuration, the application will listen on port 5000.
 This, as well as the MySQL location, username, and password can all be configured using configuration and secrets files referred to by the `-configFile` and `-secretsDir` flags in the command line. `smoketest.sh` provides a good example of this command in action.
+The `-protocol` flag is used to direct the service to start HTTP or gRPC endpoints.
+They are mutually exclusive. `"http"` is the default if `-protocol` isn't specified.

 ### Run in a Docker container